sandeep-codes-7/python-projects/README.md

-# PYTHON PROJECTS FOR BEGINNERS
+# Python for beginners 😉

-# ABOUT:
+# About:
     in this repo, we are going to learn few simple python programs

-# GETTING STARTED:
+# Getting started:
     python3